 Daniel Townson MPA

-Dan has a passion for Paramedics Australasia, having been a member since 2008 and wearing many hats in the Queensland Chapter Committee including student adviser and liaison, executive committee member, professional development coordinator and membership registrar.
+Dan has a passion for Paramedics Australasia, having been a member since 2008.
+He wears many hats in the Queensland Chapter Committee, including student adviser and liaison, executive committee member, professional development coordinator and membership registrar.
 He brings to the PA Board a strong commitment to quality professional development, paramedic education and professional recognition.